-A-levels vs BTECs: which should you take?
+A-levels vs Btecs: which should you take?

 What do you want to do later?If you don't know the answer to this question, don't worry; you don't have to rush into a decision now.
-But if you do have a rough idea or some possibilities you'd like to keep open, this could play a significant factor in whether you choose to take A-levels or BTECs.
+But if you do have a rough idea or some possibilities you'd like to keep open, this could play a significant factor in whether you choose to take A-levels or Btecs.

-If there is a hands-on aspect to the field you want to pursue, BTECs are worth considering as a real alternative to the traditional A-level path.
+If there is a hands-on aspect to the field you want to pursue, Btecs are worth considering as a real alternative to the traditional A-level path.
 This is because they tend to offer more practical opportunities in a particular field. something which might appeal more and actually be rather useful depending on the subject.
 A-levels tend to be more theory-based and lacking in actual practical skills.
-This is where BTEC students may flourish in their application.
+This is where Btec students may flourish in their application.

-Which is more flexible?So you're halfway through your A-levels or BTECs and you change your mind about what you want to do next – it's possible, right?
+Which is more flexible?So you're halfway through your A-levels or Btecs and you change your mind about what you want to do next – it's possible, right?
 Could you easily switch direction if you wanted to?

-While BTECs are quite flexible in that they come in different sizes and levels, they can be quite specific in their focus.
+A major difference between Btecs and A-levels is that, while Btecs are quite flexible in that they come in different sizes and levels, they can be quite specific in their focus.
 As a result, they can pigeonhole you later on.

 If you’re not sure about what you want to do, the A-level route might be a safer choice; this way you can study a few different subjects which interest you now, including some facilitating subjects to keep your options open.

 Searching for a university course?
-See what A-level and BTEC requirements you need to satisfy.
+See what A-level and Btec requirements you need to satisfy.

-What do universities think?The old way of thinking was that universities preferred A-levels over BTECs because A-levels were more “academic” whereas BTECs involved more practical elements.
-While this perception has changed somewhat and BTECs are publicised when a university states their entry requirements, there is still a slight bias towards A-levels:
+The old way of thinking was that universities preferred A-levels over Btecs because A-levels were more “academic” whereas Btecs involved more practical elements.
+While this perception has changed somewhat and Btecs are publicised when a university states their entry requirements, there is still a slight bias towards A-levels: